KomradeSpectre/AetheriumMod/README.md

 ----
 - **Unstable Design** (Original idea by Spooky Boogie, altered a bit to improve)
 	- **Lunar Rarity** - "Every 30 seconds you are compelled to create a very 'FRIENDLY' Lunar Chimera, if one of your creations does not already exist.
 It has a 400% base damage boost (+100% per stack), a 10% base HP boost (+10% per stack), a 300% base attack speed boost, and finally a 24% base movement speed boost (+24% per stack).
 This monstrosity can level up from kills."
 	- **Upcoming** - Make kills by the Lunar Chimera give half XP/Half Gold to the Unstable Design wielder.
-Also, make it able to warp back up from falling off cliffs.
+Make it configurable between individual per player or similar to halcyon seed.
 ----

+## Changelog

+[0.1.3]
++ Fixed issue related to turrets being able to summon individual Lunar Chimeras from Unstable Design.
++ Fixed issue where Lunar Chimera would not teleport back up when falling into deathzones.
++ Fixed Shielding Core model to actually use transparency for the gem (as I intended it to).
++ Added a skill the Lunar Chimera will use on its enemy if it is in the air.

+[0.1.2]
++ Added Unstable Design
++ Fixed styletag issue with Shark Teeth displaying the style tags ingame as text.

+[0.1.1]
++ Added Weighted Anklet.

+[0.1.0]
++ Added Shielding Core
++ Added Blood Soaked Shield
++ Added Shark Teeth
++ Added Feathered Plume
++ Added Alien Magnet
+---
 ## Special Thanks
 **ThinkInvis** - I learned a whole lot of things from their Classic Items mod, utilize their config/logger system, and utilize their TILER2 API in this project.
 **Rob** - For varied questions relating to coding on ROR2.
 Also for helping solve some issues regarding ItemDisplay rendering.
 **OkIGotIt (referencing Rico)** - For providing a code snippet for ItemDisplays which let me learn how to have them show up in the first place.